Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/04-page.md

   </div>
 </div>

+Proper style and accessibility standards dictate that you should always include the **alternative text attribute**.
+The key for this is simply `alt=""`.
+The value in the double quotes should describe the image.
+This description is used by screen readers for those who are visually impaired.

 Therefore it is critical that you provide a detailed description, especially in the case where the image is necessary to understand the content of the page.